tciuro/NoticeView/README.md

     WBSuccessNoticeView *notice = [WBSuccessNoticeView successNoticeInView:self.view title:@"Link Saved Successfully"];
     [notice show];

+### New in 2.3.1: Dismissing a Notice Manually

+Starting with 2.3.1, any notice with the 'sticky' property set can be dismissed at will.
+This could happen for example when an specific event is detected.
+Just invoke 'dismissNotice' on the notice whenever you're ready to dismiss it:

+    [myNotice dismissNotice];

+Check the demo project to see it in action.

 ### Customizing the Notice

 Instead of piling up a bunch of arguments in a method call, I decided to use properties instead.
 This way, new properties can be added easily without having to clutter the API with specialized methods.